tomatolog/manticore/doc/sphinx.rst

 Field position limit, introduced in version 0.9.9-rc1, additionally restricts the searching to first N position within given field (or fields).
-For example, "@body[50] hello" will notmatch the documents where the keyword 'hello' occurs at position 51 and below in the body.
+For example, "@body[50] hello" will **not** match the documents where the keyword 'hello' occurs at position 51 and below in the body.